shepherdjerred/sjer.red/src/pages/gatech.md

 I dropped this class after taking the midterm.

-This is one of the worst CS classes I've taken either at Georgia Tech or my undergrad.
+This is one of the worst CS classes I've taken either at Georgia Tech or during my undergrad.
 The professor is clearly very passionate about the topic which I really do appreciate.
 The class consists of four projects and two exams (a midterm and final).
 The projects involve running commands in a VM or Docker container and filling in blanks in a Word document.
 The midterm was a challenge in running algorithms on paper, manipulating equations/knowing trivia, and testing your vague understanding of concepts.
 The lectures are very high-quality, but also extremely long and repetitive.
 It pains me to have such a negative opinion of the class because, again, the professor clearly cares and presented the topics in an approachable manner.

 Nowhere in this class will you write a line of code.
 All you'll do is understand concepts that are invisible to you as a programmer.
 This can be quite valuable if you're optimizing programs, but unfortunately this class doesn't cover how one can best exploit or debug performance issues that occur due to computer architecture.